MargaretSiple-NOAA/goa-ai-data-reports/README.md

 ### To create the Plan Team presentation draft

+- Check the text of the special projects descriptions in the Methods section.
+Those will change every year/survey.
+The text is in the Google Drive dir: `AI-GOA Reports/MainText/[REGION]/Methods`
 - Confirm the `tabledate`, `figuredate`, and `reportvaluesdate` in `00_report_settings.R`.
 - Check which figures are desired (bubble plots? catch composition?
 Etc.)
 - If there are changes to the stocks you want to include in the report, edit them in `data/[region]_report_specieslist.csv`